 There are so many choices when it comes to diapering your baby.
 What are the cloth diaper pros and cons?
 Disposable products are convenient yes, however they fill the landfills and take decades to degrade, not to mention the odor they create in your home even with the diaper genie.

 Cotton options can be so messy though, right?
 Don’t they leak and get you all wet?
 What about safety pins and rubber pants?
-The cost of a diaper service can be more expensive then disposable diapers.
+The cost of a cloth diaper service can be more expensive then disposable diapers.

 When I had my second child I decided cloth options were to much of a hassle.
 Diaper Service was to expensive and living in an apartment I had no washer/dryer so cleaning them myself would get expensive and the odor undoubtedly would be horrific.
 However now we reside in a lovely little townhouse with w/d unit and laundering baby clothes is a breeze.

 Did you know they have all-in-one organic cotton diaper options now?

 No more safety pins and rubber pants just a few snaps and your done!
 Organic cotton diapers run about $17 each, and sets can cost $80 for 3-pk!!
 So when I found these cloth diapers and after reading the reviews on Amazon mostly folks said the diapers leak, I went ahead with my purchase because the price was just so good.
 You can buy the old-school pre-folded organic cotton diapers at Walmart and Target.

 It has been three weeks now and I am loving these diapers.
 Yes I had some experience with leaks when we first started but it was only pee and I had to learn what snap closure was the right fit for my baby.